 The preview lets you chose which type to create and them walks you through building the model – I’m in the process of creating a Form Processing model as I’m writing this – one for another blog.

 Now while this is also functionality that is also coming to Microsoft Flow, its presentation in PowerApps is far more impact-full and I predict a whole bunch of new apps will be showcased in the next couple of months from the excellent PowerApps community.

 Microsoft have already built out the Business Card App for you to play with and I’ve just seen a tweet that Shane Young MVP is creating a YouTube video so I look forward to seeing that soon.

-Another HUGE announcement is the PowerApps Portal – Guest access – yes you read that right GUEST access PowerApps.
-While these appear initially to be an extension of the Dynamics 365 family and speculation is rife that they will hold a similar licencing overhead the ability share a PowerApp externally has been one of the most requested features since I started working with clients to create PowerApp functionality.
+Another HUGE announcement is the PowerApps Portal – Guest access – yes, you read that right GUEST access PowerApps.
+While these appear initially to be an extension of the Dynamics 365 family and speculation is rife that they will hold a similar licencing overhead, the ability to share a PowerApp externally has been one of the most requested features since I started working with clients to create PowerApp functionality.

 I’m super excited to see how this pans out next month.

-In addition there were a ton of PowerBI announcements and excitement around the new look (shown below) but there is more than I have space for here so pop over to the PoweBI Blog for the full list
+In addition there were a ton of PowerBI announcements and excitement around the new look (shown below) but there is more than I have space for here so pop over to the PoweBI Blog to check out the full list.